1955 Polish speedway season: Polish Individual Speedway Championship

+Criterium of Aces

+The Criterium of Aces was won by Włodzimierz Szwendrowski.

 Team

 Team Speedway Polish Championship

 The 1955 Team Speedway Polish Championship was the eighth edition of the Team Polish Championship.

-The Second League returned after a three year absence.
+The Second League returned after a three-year absence.
 In First and Second League, matches were played with part two teams, with it playing it matches return.
 Teams were made up of six drivers plus two reserves.
 The score of heat: 3–2–1–0.
 Mecz consisted with 9 heats.
 For winning a game a team received 2 points, draw – 1 point, loss – 0 points.
 The drivers from main squad started in the match three times.
 The quantity of small points was added up.